-The Tap Score Water Hardness test is included in every Essential or Advanced Water Test.
+The Tap Score Water Hardness test is included in every Essential, Advanced, and Extended Water Test.
 However, clients wanting ONLY a water hardness test (and nothing else analyzed) can purchase it directly with this product.

 Water is normally considered “hard” if it contains high levels of dissolved and positively charged minerals like calcium and magnesium.
 85% of U.S. drinking water has some degree of hardness and while it is not a health hazard, it can be a serious bother to your pipes, faucets, and other water fixtures.